Offering Customer Financing: What It Is and How It Works

 Who Can Offer Financing with Finturf?

-Finturf partners with a large lending network that caters to merchants, service providers, and merchants that want to offer financing to make their products and services more affordable.
+Finturf partners with a large lending network catering to service providers and merchants that want to offer financing to make their products and services more affordable.
 Finturf offers financing to underserved merchants, such as small retail businesses.

-Additionally, Finturf works with medical service providers like chiropractors, dentists, plastic surgeons, ophthalmologists and others.
-Finally, contractors in general home improvements, roofing, flooring, HVAC and others can offer contractor financing for customers through Finturf.
+Additionally, Finturf works with medical service providers like chiropractors, dentists, plastic surgeons, and ophthalmologists.
+Finally, contractors in general home improvements, roofing, flooring, and HVAC can offer contractor financing for customers through Finturf.

 Customer Financing Alternatives